-7.1.3.
-Determine movements and dispersal patterns of reintroduced fishers.
+7.1.2 Determine movements and dispersal patterns of reintroduced fishers.

-Movements of released fishers can be extensive and increased risk of mortality is associated with extensive movements and dispersal.
-Dispersal of juvenile fishers is expected to be an important means of reestablishing fishers throughout reintroduction areas and recovery areas.
-Monitor released fishers and juveniles to determine movement and dispersal patterns (e.g., timing, distance, and sex-specific survival) and eventual establishment of home ranges.
+Increased risk of mortality is associated with extensive movements and dispersal.
+Dispersal of juvenile fishers is expected to be an important means of re-establishing fishers throughout reintroduction areas and recovery areas.
+Monitor released fishers and juveniles to determine movement and dispersal patterns (e.g., timing, distance, habitat use, and sex-specific survival) and eventual establishment of home ranges (Lewis 2006).
 Empirical data on juvenile dispersal may be used in conservation planning to determine the spacing of local fisher populations to ensure connectivity and gene flow.